 Sit down for a Café au Lait

 New Orleans offers a distinct spin on the traditional European café culture, mixing traditional intellectualism with southern friendliness.
-A community gathering place, coffeehouses in the city are a great way to observe and to meet the city, grab a table and don’t be surprised should a local sit down with you for a chat.
-Café du Monde is a must for first-time visitors to the city; indulge with a plate of their beignets, washed down with coffee and chicory or try smaller cafes for a more intimate experience, such as Envie Espresso Bar and Café on Decatur Street.
+Communal places, such coffeehouses are a great way to observe and to meet the city; grab a table and don’t be surprised should a local sit down with you for a chat.
+Café du Monde is a must for first-time visitors to the city; indulge with a plate of their beignets, washed down with coffee and chicory.
+Alternatively, try smaller cafes for a more intimate experience, such as Envie Espresso Bar and Café on Decatur Street.

 Carriage ride through the Quarter